cautronsoftware/cautron-long-ttl-edge-cache-orchestration/README.md

 In today’s digital landscape, performance, reliability, and sustainability are paramount for businesses competing on a global scale.
 Traditional caching strategies frequently rely on uncontrolled purges or visitor-triggered refresh cycles, often leading to excessive origin load, inconsistent user experiences, and increased energy consumption across infrastructure.
 To address these challenges, Cautron Long TTL Edge Cache Orchestration has been designed as a professional, automated, and eco-conscious cache management framework optimized for Edge computing environments.

 # Overview
 This orchestration system combines Cloudflare Workers with WordPress scheduled tasks, ensuring cache updates are carried out predictably and efficiently.
-A daily purge everything operation at the Edge (via Cloudflare Worker) is followed by a controlled warmup routine executed through WordPress cron jobs.
-This guarantees up-to-date content is consistently served to all users, while minimizing stress on the origin server.
+A weekly purge everything operation at the Edge (via Cloudflare Worker) is followed by a controlled warmup routine executed through WordPress cron jobs.
+This guarantees up-to-date content is consistently served to all users, while minimizing stress on the origin server, especially for sites with frequently updated content.
 HTML documents and new data are refreshed through purge-and-warm processes.
 Static assets (CSS, JS, images) leverage Cloudflare’s Cache Reserve, ensuring non-modified resources remain cached and are efficiently restored without repetitive origin requests.

 # Sustainability Benefits
 This system significantly reduces energy usage by eliminating unnecessary PHP and database invocations for each visitor.
 Instead, the warmup simulates organic human traffic in structured batches, preloading critical cache entries with controlled concurrency.